pocesar/docker-git-deploy/README.md

 You can inject your bash scripts into the `post-receive` hook by mounting your script to `-v /var/some/script.sh:/userscript`.
 It can be anything, like set folder / file permissions, execute `npm install`, `bower install` etc. and any type of language (if you install the needed binaries of course).

+If you mount a script to `-v /var/www/somescript.sh:/failscript`, in case your `/userscript` fails, this will be called. this is useful to do some cleanup or revert a commit in case of failure. a simple revert command is `git reset --hard HEAD~1`. `/failscript` receive the same arguments that `/userscript` does

 You can also use `echo "hello world" >> $MEM_LOG` to output stuff to the docker log from any of your scripts.
 Be aware that the `/userscript` will be called everytime there's a push.

 The setup script, placed in `/setup`, set as `-v /var/some/script.sh:/setup`, it will be called one time when the container starts.
 Useful to install extra software you may need (like `ruby`, `node`, `jekyll`).
 Only the DOCKER set environment variables are available inside (like `BRANCH_*`, `MEM_LOG`, `IN`, `USER`, `GIT_DIR`, `HOME`).
 Eg.: